 So you bought an intranet, now what?
 This is the final article of the series providing tips on how to run a smooth and successful intranet project.

 In Part I, we discussed Determining Project Deliverables and Using an Intranet Project Checklist.
 In Part 2, we discussed Building your Intranet Implementation Team and determining roles and responsibilities.
 The final step in intranet software implementation is timeline and scheduling.

 - Launch approach: What will your launch look like?

 - Launch date: When will your intranet be available for all employees?
 Are there any external dates you can tie the intranet launch into?
 Perhaps a company townhall, a merger or acquisition, or a new strategic plan?

 - Size of intranet team: How big is your team and how much time can they dedicate to the intranet?

 - Bandwidth of the intranet team: What is their bandwidth?
 Will they have full-time availability to work on the intranet launch?
 Or do they have conflicting priorities?

 - Previous tool expiration date: Do you have a hard stop date on a previous intranet system?
 For example, if your previous intranet ends on Dec 31st, then your target launch date for your new intranet must precede that date.

 There are a few activities that are critical to a successful intranet implementation.
-Rather than relying on a project planning template, we recommend planning your project inside your new intranet.
+You could rely on a project planning template, but we recommend planning your project inside your new intranet.
 Your intranet has a calendar, a space for meeting notes, and documentation storage.
 Plus, it gives your project leaders hands-on experience with the new software.
 Here’s an example:

 1. Content inventory and Migration